 Real-time vs. trends monitoring

-Real-time monitoring is a technique IT teams use to determine the active and ongoing status of an IT environment through constant data collection and access.
+Real-time monitoring is a technique whereby IT teams use systems to continuously collect and access data to determine the active and ongoing status of an IT environment.
 Measurements from real-time monitoring software depict data from the current IT environment, as well as the recent past, which enables IT managers to react quickly to current events in the IT ecosystem.

 IT infrastructure monitoring